rajeshv23/twydev.github.io/_posts/2019-07-19-modern-software-architecture.md

 The classic "3-Tier" architecture, by the strict terminology, is actually 3 layers (Presentation, Business, Data), deployed across 2 tiers (web server, database server)

-DDD layered architecture is a variation of the classic architecture which attempts to enforce seperation of concerns by containing the business logic within the Application and Domain layers without leaking to the other layers.
+DDD layered architecture is a variation of the classic architecture which attempts to enforce separation of concerns by containing the business logic within the Application and Domain layers without leaking to the other layers.
 - **Presentation Layer**: same as classic presentation layer.
 - **Application Layer**: bridges model and services with the presentation layer.
 - **Domain Layer**: contains model and services.